Finance leaders’ top tips for investing in AI

 When it comes to implementing an AI solution, prioritisation is key.
 This is as much about deciding what you will do as it is about what you will not do.
 As CFO, you’ll need to fund and resource any new AI initiative, which means something else is not getting funded or existing expenditure needs to be reallocated.

-Brokering the tradeoffs can be difficult but rewarding.
+Brokering the trade-offs can be difficult but rewarding.
 It’s hard to say no to some ideas, but it will be necessary.
-This is where knowing your top priorities and goals is key.
+Knowing your top priorities and goals is key.

 A crucial step in all of this is the partnership between the finance and tech department.
 CFOs should work with CIOs and their teams to ensure the new tools and processes are easy to deploy safely, quickly and responsibly, with minimal need for specialised skills or IT, data scientists and engineers getting involved.
 Complexity often leads to extra costs and slower adoption.
 Sometimes it can even make processes worse than before.